 Heysen Trail, Fleurieu Peninsula to Flinders Ranges

 The 1,200 kilometre Heysen Trail is the longest trail walk in Australia, extending from Cape Jervis on the south coast of the Fleurieu Peninsula to Parachilna Gorge in the Flinders Ranges.
-Join the trail at any point.
-Enjoy a series of alf-day walks or complete the entire trail as a 60-day hiking adventure.
+Best explored in winter, join the trail at any point.
+Enjoy a series of half-day walks or complete the entire trail as a 60-day hiking adventure.
 Inexperienced hikers should stick to the sections of the trail closer to Adelaide and the south coast.

 Where to find it: Starting point is Cape Jervis, about 1 hour, 40 minutes drive from Adelaide.